SPIRITUAL LIFE EXPERIENCES

-Once I was on Papa’s tallis [prayer shawl] when he had just finished leading a Rosh Hashana [New Year] or Yom Kippur [Day of Atonement] service, and I saw tears in his eyes.
+Once I was under papa’s tallis [prayer shawl] when he had just finished leading a Rosh Hashana [New Year] or Yom Kippur [Day of Atonement] service, and I saw tears in his eyes.
 I said, ‘Papa, warum weinst du?’
 You know?
 In German, ‘Why are you crying?’

 And he said, ‘I just talked with God.’